 A hangover is a natural body reaction to alcohol withdrawal.
 But have you ever thought what it would be like to wake up without it?

 This one seems obvious, but many people don’t realize until they quit how long it’s been since they woke up without a hangover.
 They had been so used to waking up feeling terrible they forgot the feeling wasn’t normal.

-Waking up without a hangover, because you didn’t drink, has the added benefit of allowing you to sleep better.
+Waking up without a hangover has the added benefit of allowing you to sleep better.
 Alcohol makes sleep more shallow and less restful.
 Again, most people are aware of this because they wake up sweating, nauseated, or having to go to the bathroom, but actually experiencing a few nights of restful sleep has almost immediate effects on mood, willpower, focus, and memory.

 Perhaps none of these benefits are enough on their own to convince you to quit drinking, but together, they make life much better.
 Whatever your reasons for quitting, you can expect some unexpected benefits.

-If you or someone you love is struggling with alcohol addiction or mental illness, The Dawn Medical Rehab and Wellness center can help.
 We are one of Thailand’s most respected addiction treatment and wellness centers.
 We use cutting-edge treatment modalities to provide personalized care to treat addiction, depression, anxiety, bipolar disorder, personality disorders, PTSD, and executive burnout.
-See our contact page to reach us by phone or email.

 The road to alcohol recovery is never simple, but you don’t have to take it alone.
 Start your alcohol-free chapter with The Dawn and live a happier, healthier lifestyle.